melistik/vaadin-sliderpanel/README.md

 Workflow
 ========

-Add the dependency to your pom and add it in the GWT inherits.
+Add the dependency to your pom the GWT inherits will get automatically added by the maven-vaadin-plugin.

 ```xml
 <dependency>